cniethammer/strace-analyzer/README.md

 - python 3.4 or greater to analyze the traces

 ### Installation
-Just clone the directory and use the scripts.
+Just clone the directory from https://github.com/cniethammer/strace-analyzer and use the scripts.
 No additional steps required.

 ### Usage:
 #### Trace Generation